yuanhoujun/RealmHelper/README.md

     }
 }
 </pre>
-Watch more, checkout this project , see demo module.
+Watch more, checkout this project , see app module.

+In the project , it adds a child project **LifecycleBinder**, You can easily to achieve binding lifecycle of activity and fragment.

-For problem two, it still hav’nt a good solution , you must be carefull when call in multiple threads
+For problem two, it still have not a good solution , you must be carefull when call in multiple threads

 This project will keep updating, if you find some other troublesome problem, just send email: [ouyangfeng2016@gmail.com]() to me